The Lancet September 06, 2003

 Population

-Patients with heart failure (NYHA class II–IV)
+Heart failure patients (NYHA class II-IV) on standard therapy

 Comparator